antler/caribou-docs/resources/outline.md

 Once you have acquired a page tree, you can pass it into a call to `caribou.app.pages/add-page-routes`.
-This is already happening inside your `{project}.core` namespace in the `{project}.core/reload-pages` function (this is already where the Admin and the API is added into your site).
+This is already happening inside your `{project}.core` namespace in the `{project}.core/reload-pages` function (this is where the Admin and the API are added into your site).
 This function is eventually handed to the core Caribou handler that runs your site so that all routes can be reloaded when necessary: